The 7 Rewrites

 Social & Audio Narrative: Storytelling supports screenings, partnerships, and continued cultural circulation.

-Documentary & Movement Activation: The film anchors national engagement through screenings, conversations, and partnerships.
+Documentary: The film anchors national engagement through screenings, conversations, and partnerships that move leaders from recognition into practice.

 Why this Team.